apache/superset/CONTRIBUTING.md

 **Bug fixes:** If you’re only fixing a small bug, it’s fine to submit a pull request right away but we highly recommend to file an issue detailing what you’re fixing.
 This is helpful in case we don’t accept that specific fix but want to keep track of the issue.
 Please keep in mind that the project maintainers reserve the rights to accept or reject incoming PRs, so it is better to separate the issue and the code to fix it from each other.
 In some cases, project maintainers may request you to create a separate issue from PR before proceeding.

-**Refactor:** For small refactors, it can be a standalone PR itself detailing what you are refactoring and why.
+**Refactor:** For small refactors, it can be a standalone PR itself detailing what you PRare refactoring and why.
 If there are concerns, project maintainers may request you to create a `#SIP` for the PR before proceeding.

 **Feature/Large changes:** If you intend to change the public API, or make any non-trivial changes to the implementation, we requires you to file a new issue as `#SIP` (Superset Improvement Proposal).
 This lets us reach an agreement on your proposal before you put significant effort into it.
 You are welcome to submit a PR along with the SIP (sometimes necessary for demonstration), but we will not review/merge the code until the SIP is approved.

 In general, small PRs are always easier to review than large PRs.
 The best practice is to break your work into smaller independent PRs and refer to the same issue.
 This will greatly reduce turnaround time.

+If you wish to share your work which is not ready to merge yet create a [Draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/), this will enable maintainers and the CI processes to prioritize on mature PR's

 Finally, never submit a PR that will put master branch in broken state.
 If the PR is part of multiple PRs to complete a large feature and cannot work on its own, you can create a feature branch and merge all related PRs into the feature branch before creating a PR from feature branch to master.